haishinio/haishin/README.md

 ## Local Use

 For starters grab API keys for [OpenAi](https://platform.openai.com/) + [DeepL](https://www.deepl.com/pro-api).
-Then clone the repo to your local machine and once downloaded copy `.env.example` to `.env` and fill it out with your OpenAi and DeepL api keys.
+Then clone the repo to your local machine and once downloaded, copy `.env.example` to `.env` filling it out with your OpenAi+DeepL api keys and ffmpeg path.

 If using [Docker](https://www.docker.com/), you _should_ be also copy `.env` to `.env.docker` and able to run `docker compose build` within the repo folder and then `docker compose up` to start.